 \section{Bath}

-At this stage the expression (\ref{Trans-Exp}) applies to a general bath characterised by the multi-bath correlations $\text{Tr}_B[\rho_B{\bm B_1}(t_1)\cdots {\bm B_m}(t_m)]$.
-In order to proceed and account for secular effects and in this connection invoke Wick's theorem we specify the structure of the bath according to the Caldeira-Leggett prescription \cite{Caldeira83a,Caldeira83b}.
+At this stage the expression (\ref{Trans-Exp}) for the transmission matrix applies to a general bath characterized by the multi-bath correlations $\text{Tr}_B[\rho_B{\bm B_1}(t_1)\cdots {\bm B_m}(t_m)]$.
+In order to proceed and account for secular effects and in this connection invoke Wick's theorem, we specify the structure of the bath according to the Caldeira-Leggett prescription \cite{Caldeira83a,Caldeira83b}.
 Details regarding Wick's theorem are deferred to Appendix \ref{app2}.